israel-dv/israel-dv/README.md

 <hr/>

-### This is my current Stack Technology in the I have worked, studied and enjoyed in the las 3 years:
+### My current Technology Stack in which I have worked, studied and enjoyed in the last 3 years 👷🏻

 - JavaScript 🧩
 - TypeScript 🏗